diyahir/monad-bft/magma-external-blockbuilder-tests/README.md

 ## Overview

-The test suite performs the following for each test iteration:
+The test suite includes two main tests:

+### 1. Bundle Ordering Test

+This test verifies that transactions within a bundle maintain their specified order:

+1. **Creates 6 transactions:**
+   - 3 from Account 1 with sequential nonces (n, n+1, n+2)
+   - 3 from Account 2 with sequential nonces (m, m+1, m+2)
+   - Interleaved in the bundle: acc1[0], acc2[0], acc1[1], acc2[1], acc1[2], acc2[2]

+2. **Submission:**
+   - All 6 transactions submitted in a single bundle via `monad_submitBuilderBundle`

+3. **Verification:**
+   - Waits for all transactions to be mined
+   - Verifies all 6 transactions appear in the same block
+   - Verifies transactions appear in sequential indices matching the bundle order
+   - Reports success or failure with detailed transaction positions

+### 2. Bundle Priority Test (10 iterations)

+This test verifies that builder bundles are prioritized over normal transactions:

 1. **Creates two transactions:**
    - `tx1` (normal): Submitted via standard `eth_sendRawTransaction`
    - `tx2` (builder bundle): Submitted via `monad_submitBuilderBundle`

 2. **Submission order:**
-   - `tx2` is submitted FIRST via the builder bundle endpoint
+   - `tx1` is submitted FIRST via the normal RPC endpoint
-   - `tx1` is submitted SECOND via the normal RPC endpoint
+   - `tx2` is submitted SECOND via the builder bundle endpoint (without waiting for the normal tx response)
+   - This verifies that builder bundles are prioritized even when they arrive after normal transactions

 3. **Verification:**
    - Waits for both transactions to be mined